nicholaskajoh/alphacoder.xyz/content/blog/deploy-microservices-on-kubernetes.md

 Notice `envFrom` under `containers` in both deployments?
 We'll be loading our environment variables from a k8s Secret which we'll create soon.

 # Services
 The k8s services (not to be confused with microservices) in detector and viewer, `detector-service.yaml` and `viewer-service.yaml`, share traffic among a set of replicas and provide an interface for other applications to access them.
 The detector service uses the ClusterIP k8s service which exposes the app on a cluster-internal IP.
 This means detector is only reachable from within the cluster.
-The viewer services uses the LoadBalancer service which exposes it externally to the outside world.
+The viewer service uses the LoadBalancer service which exposes it externally to the outside world.

 Detector k8s service.